What is Coenzyme Q10?

 Coenzyme Q10 benefits may extend to your blood health as well.
 Some research has shown that coenzyme Q10 can protect your blood vessels and enhance your blood flow.
 This is partly caused by preservation of nitric oxide, a signaling molecule that relaxes the arteries.
 This may improve overall circulation and cardiovascular health.

 Coenzyme Q10 may also present significant benefits to your cognition.
 Studies found that individuals with higher levels of CoQ10 showed greater mental sharpness, increased mental energy, and greater performance on a variety of mental tests.
-In contrast, those with lower levels of Coenzyme Q10 had greater difficulty concentrating, experienced brain fog, were slower in their mental processing, and showed general cognitive decline.
-Some researchers suggest that taking Coenzyme Q10 early enough may decrease your chances of suffering memory loss as a result of aging.
+In contrast, those with lower levels of Coenzyme Q10 had greater difficulty concentrating, experienced brain fog, and were slower in their mental processing.

-Some studies also show that Coenzyme Q10 may help to reduce physical fatigue, increase energy, improve exercise capacity, and expedite recovery from exercise.
+Some studies also show that Coenzyme Q10 may help to regulate physical fatigue, increase energy, improve exercise capacity, and expedite recovery from exercise.